Ramotion/paper-switch/README.md

 #RAMViralSwitch

 Swift subclass of the UISwitch which paints over the parent view with the `onTintColor` when the switch is turned on.
-Implemented concept from [this Dribble](https://dribbble.com/shots/1749645-Contact-Sync) by [Ramotion](https://dribbble.com/teams/Ramotion).
+Implemented concept from [this Dribbble](https://dribbble.com/shots/1749645-Contact-Sync) by [Ramotion](https://dribbble.com/teams/Ramotion), rebound of [Andrea Mazzini](https://github.com/andreamazz)'s [Viral Switch](https://github.com/andreamazz/ViralSwitch)

 #Screenshot